Skip to main content

 How much time and experience do you have?

 • Kittens are adorable!
 They also require much more time, effort and training than adult cats.
-They need more supervision — as they can easily get into things and injure themselves in your home.
-And kittens’ personalities are still developing, and time will tell how their personalities form — including how affectionate, social or active they’ll be.
+They need more supervision, as they can easily get into things and are at greater risk of injuring themselves in your home.
+Kittens are still developing their personalities, and only socialization and time will tell how their personalities form — including how affectionate, social or active they’ll be.

 • Adult cats’ personalities are often more clear, so you can choose one who will be a good fit for you and your household.

-• If you have a lot of experience with cats, consider one who’s been in the shelter longer and may have special considerations, such as behavioral or medical.
-You may be just the star adopter!
+• If you have a lot of experience with cats, consider one who’s been in the shelter longer and may have special medical or behavioral considerations.
+You may just be a hero for a cat in need!

 • Some cats are shy, fearful or skittish.
-Others can be very reactive and engage in defensive behaviors in response to overstimulation.
+Others can be reactive and engage in defensive behaviors when overstimulated.
 We recommend that cats who display these behaviors find their homes with families who do not have children under the age of 12.

 • Though kittens are cute and playful, they are not always good matches for households with young children.
-Kittens are fragile physically and need very consistent, gentle handling.
+Kittens are very fragile and need consistent, gentle handling.
 They can develop serious behavior problems if not raised with consistency and care by all members of the household.

 Do you have a dog?

-• If you have a cat-friendly dog, you will want a kitten, a confident adult cat or an adult cat who has a history of peacefully living with a dog.
+• If you have a cat-friendly dog, you will want a kitten, a confident adult cat or an adult cat with a history of living peacefully with a dog.
+It’s important to perform slow and systematic introductions regardless of the cat's age and history.

-• Avoid very fearful cats and those who are physically unable to defend themselves (e.g., declawed cats, three-legged cats, etc.), unless you have a very small and docile dog.
+• Avoid very fearful cats and those who are physically unable to defend themselves (such as declawed cats, three-legged cats, etc.), unless you have a very small and docile dog.

-• Make sure you have the time and space to introduce the two gradually and supervise them together.
+• Make sure you have the time and space to introduce the dog and cat gradually and supervise them together.
 This process can take weeks or even months.

-• You should also be willing to make practical changes to your environment as needed, such as blocking your dog’s access to the litter box and installing safety gates.
+• Be willing to make practical changes to your environment as needed, such as blocking your dog’s access to the litter box and installing safety gates.

 Do you have other cats?

-• You and your cats will be happier if you match temperaments and stay within the same age group when adopting a second cat.
-If you have a playful, active cat at home, your new cat will need to be able to put up with and maybe even enjoy that level of energy.
-And if the cat you already have at home is older and calm, don’t bring home a hyper kitten!
+• You and your cats will be happier if you match their temperaments and stay within the same age group when adopting a second cat.
+If you have a playful, active cat at home, your new cat will need to be comfortable with that level of energy and enjoy those playful interactions.
+If the cat you already have at home is older and calm, reconsider adopting a hyper kitten!

 • No matter who you decide to adopt, integrating a new cat into your home will take time.
 The cats will need to be separated for weeks or even months, and the introduction will need to be gradual.
 Cats are territorial animals and often take weeks or months to adjust to sharing their space with another cat.